14 Best Mobile Marketing Tools: Reaching & Engaging Mobile Audiences

 6. Google’s Mobile-Friendly Testing Tool

-Do you remember when Google told us that mobile responsiveness would affect how your landing pages appear on Google searches?
-This isn’t breaking news; it has been in effect since 2014 but remains relevant in different ways.
-To help sites analyze usability on mobile, Google introduced a Mobile-Friendly Test and a Mobile usability report.
+Do you remember when Google told us that mobile responsiveness would affect how your landing pages appear in Google search results?
+This isn’t breaking news; it has been in effect since 2014, but it remains relevant in different ways.
+To help sites analyze mobile usability, Google introduced the Mobile-Friendly Test and the Mobile Usability Report.
 The Mobile-Friendly test is simple: enter your webpage URL, and Google will spit out a basic report saying, “Awesome!
-This page is mobile-friendly!” (or not so much) and a screenshot of how it looks on a mobile device.
+This page is mobile-friendly!” (or not so much), along with a screenshot of how it looks on a mobile device.

-The Mobile Usability Report is a similar but more in-depth look at how major mobile issues occur across the site, not just one page.
-Google provides a guide on how to customize a website for mobile, how to configure SEO for mobile, and warns users about common mistakes.
+The Mobile Usability Report is a similar, but more in-depth, look at how major mobile issues occur across the site, not just on a single page.
+Google provides a guide to customizing a website for mobile and configuring mobile SEO, and warns users about common mistakes.

 7. Google Analytics